All people joining a school board must sign an eligibility declaration. This is a legal requirement. There are two ways this can happen.

 Before a board co-opts, appoints or selects a board member:

 Note: the board is responsible for this process

-- Before someone joins a board into a co-opted or appointed position, or into a selected parent representative position (see casual vacancy), they first must sign an eligibility declaration form.
+- Before someone joins a board into a co-opted or appointed position, or into a selected parent representative position (see casual vacancy), they first must sign an

 - To ensure potential board members are informed before they sign the eligibility declaration there is information on this form about people who are not eligible to be school board members.